 \paragraph{Baselines.} Flow4R is primarily compared with other feedforward tracking and reconstruction methods.
 For 3D point tracking, we evaluate against a camera-coordinate 3D tracking method, SpatialTracker~\cite{xiao2024spatialtracker}, a dynamic 3D reconstruction method, MonST3R~\cite{zhang2025monst3r}, and two dynamic 3D tracking methods POMATO~\cite{zhang2025pomato} and St4RTrack~\cite{st4rtrack2025}.
 For POMATO, since its sequential model only provides tracking from other frames to the anchor frame (rather than the standard anchor-to-other-frame tracking used by other methods), we adopt its pairwise model for evaluation.
 For 3D reconstruction evaluation, the static methods DUSt3R~\cite{wang2023dust3r} and MASt3R~\cite{leroy2024grounding} are also compared.

-\paragraph{Results.} In \cref{tab:tracking}, we conduct evaluation on world coordinate 3D point tracking, which is essentially $\mathbf{P}_t$ (\cref{eq:p_t}) for Flow4R.
-As the APD metric measures how accurate points are tracked in world space, a model needs to predict high-quality geometry, camera motion, and point movement at the same time.
+\paragraph{Results.} In \cref{tab:tracking}, we conduct an evaluation on world-coordinate 3D point tracking, which is essentially $\mathbf{P}_t$ (\cref{eq:p_t}) for Flow4R.
+As the APD metric measures how accurately points are tracked in world space, a model needs to predict high-quality geometry, camera motion, and point movement at the same time.
 Flow4R shows higher performance on most datasets despite having fewer parameters.
-Note that all the baselines except SpaTracker follow the asymmetric head-bound formulation of DUSt3R, while Flow4R's competence indicates the potential of our symmetric minimal formulation.
+Note that all the baselines except SpaTracker follow the asymmetric head-bound formulation of DUSt3R, while Flow4R's competitiveness indicates the potential of our symmetric minimal formulation.

 In \cref{tab:reconstruction}, we evaluate the world-space reconstruction quality via point maps in the reference view, which corresponds to $\mathbf{P}_v$ (\cref{eq:p_v}) in our formulation.
 Flow4R outperforms most baselines including those relying on post-optimization.
 This further validates the capacity and potential of our formulation with reconstruction and tracking unified by scene flows.